Ivanoka/Student_Helper/README.md

 **Opportunities:**
 * Registration of a new chat for a group, entered into the database
+* Сheck and update server, key and ts before launch

 **In the plans:**
 * Client in the form of a web application for android for managing a study group